Qingyu Zhang

 Institute of Software Chinese Academy of Sciences

-I’m Qingyu Zhang, a first-year master’s student at Chinese Information Processing Laboratory in the Institute of Software Chinese Academy of Sciences.
-My research focuses on large language models, including long-text capabilities and multi-turn dialogue abilities.
+I’m Qingyu Zhang, a second-year master’s student at Chinese Information Processing Laboratory in the Institute of Software Chinese Academy of Sciences.
+My current research focuses on AI sales and customer-service agents, especially reliable multi-turn interaction and evaluation in real-world business scenarios.
+I am also actively exploring User Agents for realistic evaluation and multi-turn interaction.

 Interests